prescode/open-fda-data-pipeline/README.md

 ## Features

-*
+* Clean and transform FDA dataset specifically for your use case
-* You can also do another thing
+* Use the power of AWS Analytics to gain insights on the FDA datasets
-* If you get really randy, you can even do this
+* Join FDA data with other datasets for advanced analytics

 ## Configuration

-Filtered data fields can be configured in the "transform" function's list of filtered fields variable (Elasticsearch index mapping may also have to be changed).
+Filtered data fields can be configured in the "transform" function's list of filtered fields variable (Elasticsearch index mapping may also need to be changed).

 ## Contributing